hannabkre/lh2pac/docs/index.md

 ### Introduction

-The design problem aims to minimize the maximal take-off weight of an aircraft whilst ensuring some constraints such as a maximal take-off field length and a maximal approach speed.
+The design problem aims to minimize the maximal take-off mass of an aircraft whilst ensuring some constraints such as a maximal take-off field length and a maximal approach speed.

 For this purpose,
 it will be possible to play with four design parameters.